lab1092/blender-manual_ja/manual/basics/undo_and_redo.rst

 Auto Save Temporary Files
-   Checking this box tells Blender to *automatically* save a backup copy of your work-in-progress to the Temp directory (refer to the :guilabel:`File` panel in the :guilabel:`User Preferences` window for its location).
+   Checking this box tells Blender to *automatically* save a backup copy of your work-in-progress to the Temp directory (refer to the *File* panel in the *User Preferences* window for its location).
-   This will also enable the :guilabel:`Timer
-   (mins)` control which specifies the number of minutes between each Auto Save.
+   This will also enable the *Timer (mins)* control which specifies the number of minutes between each Auto Save.
    The default value of the Blender installation is **5** (5 minutes).
 The minimum is **1**, and the Maximum is **60**
    (Save at every one hour).The Auto Saved files are named using a random number and have a ``.blend`` extension.